cms-analysis/HiggsAnalysis-CombinedLimit/docs/what_combine_does/statistical_tests.md

 Unfortunately, the distribution of $t_{\mathcal{saturated}}$ often is not known a priori and must typically be estimated by generating pseudodata from the model $\mathcal{L}$ and calculating the empirical distribution of the statistic.

-Once the distribution is determed a p-value for the statistic can be derived which indicates the likelihood of the data given the model, and therefore serves as a measure of the goodness of fit.
+Once the distribution is determined a p-value for the statistic can be derived which indicates the probability of observing data with that quality of fit given the model, and therefore serves as a measure of the goodness of fit.